Transport and Equilibrium in Non-Conservative Systems: Otto Distance JKO

 In this section we will lay out the Riemannian structure underlying our evolution equation by introducing an inner product on the space of measures and an associated distance.
 Indeed, it is this underlying structure which motivates and clarifies the eventual exponential convergence to equilibrium.
 Associated with a distance is a natural time discretization scheme, i.e., the JKO scheme, which we think of as an infinite dimensional analogue of an Euler scheme.
 In \cite{JKO}, minimizers of this scheme are used to yield an approximate (weak) discretization to the underlying evolution; there, the relation to the classical mass conserved transportation problem was used as a conduit between this scheme and the original evolution equation.

-In our case, instead of recourse to an explicitly pre--formulated transportation problem, we shall content ourselves with a Benamou--Brenier description of the distance, i.e., it is realized as the infimum over a set of advective transportation possibilities.
+In our case, instead of recourse to an explicitly pre--formulated transportation problem, we shall content ourselves with a Benamou--Brenier (see e.g., \cite{BB}) description of the distance, i.e., it is realized as the infimum over a set of advective transportation possibilities.
 Further, we shall consider an \emph{approximation} to the distance (over short times) wherein our analogue of the continuity equation shall be linearized at the initial density.
 It is with this approximate distance that we shall define our JKO--type scheme in the next section.
 Our ideology, at least in this work, is therefore that the underlying abstract Riemannian structure should be used as a guide to what is ultimately a very concrete approach.
 Thus we shall not provide too many rigorous foundations for our discussions in this section; the basic results establishing that we indeed have a reasonable distance can be found in Appendix B.

 Our starting point is to consider a suitable collection $\mathcal B$ of Borel measures on $\mathbb T_{L}^{d}$.
-For the purposes of the current work, the setting which leads to the most expedient developments is to consider measures given by a density which is uniformly bounded below and is also in $L^2$:
+For the purposes of the current work, the setting which leads to the most expedient developments is to consider measures given by a density which is \emph{positive} and is also in $L^2$:

-What is to follow is motivated by writing Eq.(\ref {GCD}) in advective form.
-The transport velocity field, denoted by $V$, clearly takes the form \footnote{In traditional fluid mechanics, see, e.g., \cite{YIH} it is the \textit{positive} gradient of the velocity potential which produces the velocity field.
+What is to follow is motivated by writing Eq.~\eqref {GCD} in advective form.
+The transport velocity field, denoted by $V$, clearly takes the form \footnote{In traditional fluid mechanics, see e.g., \cite{YIH}, it is the \textit{positive} gradient of the velocity potential which produces the velocity field.
 We adhere to the convention used in \cite{O} wherein it is the \textit{negative} gradient.}

-The right hand side of Eq.(\ref{GCD}) is obviously not identically zero.
+The right hand side of Eq.~\eqref{GCD} is obviously not identically zero.
 But, it is noted, it has the same sign as $\Phi_{N}$.
-Thus, we may rewrite Eq.(\ref{GCD}) in the form:
+Thus, we may rewrite Eq.~\eqref{GCD} in the form:

 Here